Knowing that your website appears in search results for the keywords you target is great.

 Another thing you probably noticed right from the start, is the color coding some URLs have in the Landing Pages Visibility report.

 These are the URLs that have started ranking in the time interval you have selected for your report (colored in green) and those that lost their rankings completely during the same period of time (colored in red).

 There are two filter options available that you can now use, under the “Changes” drop-down: “Added” and “Dropped”.
 These will help you look for patterns and causes of any bulk URL ranking drops/increases.

 Having these types of entries in your report is nothing to worry about, unless you start seeing volumes.
 At that point, something may be fishy and needs investigating.

 Check out this article to learn about what other data segments you can create in AWR, and how to use them in your SERP performance analysis.

 That’s it for now

-Hope you’ve enjoyed this walkthrough on the latest AWR updates.
-Please be sure to let me (or my colleagues from support) know your thoughts, questions and feedback.
-And I’ll see you soon with more updates!
+Hope you’ve enjoyed this walkthrough of AWR’s Landing Pages Visibility report.
+Please be sure to let me know your thoughts, questions and feedback.
+I’d be happy to learn about your experiences with landing page tracking.